MauLoHdz/LUDB/README.md

 - Install the python modules: scipy, numpy, os, pandas, astropy
 - Download the data
 `./data_download.sh`
-- Now you can evaluate the Likelihoods.
-For example with `python likelihood.py`
+- Evaluate the likelihoods.
+For example with
+`python evaluation.py`
+- To perform MCMC sampling and visualize confidence contours, open and run:
+`emcee.ipynb`

-### data_download.sh
+### `data_download.sh`
-Use this file to download the SNe Ia data: Pantheon+, Union3, and DES; as well as the BAO-DESI data, from official repositories.
+Use this file to download the SNe Ia data: Pantheon+, Union3, and DES; as well as the BAO-DESI DR2 data, from official repositories.

-### bin_range.py
+### `bin_range.py`

-File used to specify the redshift range used in the bin by providing the values of z_min and z_max : `zmin < z < zmax`.
+Defines the redshift bin by specifying `zmin < z < zmax`.
+Also includes the logical flag `Planck_distance_priors` to toggle inclusion of the Planck 2018 distance priors.

-### cosmology.py
+### `cosmology.py`
-This file defines the cosmological functions to be fitted within the context of the CPL model.
+Contains the cosmological background equations and distance measures implemented within the CPL parametrization of dark energy.

-### functions.py
-This file defines the chi squares of all data used: Cosmic Chronometers, Megamasers, SNe Ia, BAO; as well as the total chi2 for BASE+SNe

-The code is designed to assign a null value to the chi2s that are not within a certain bin.
-It also allows obtaining the full likelihood without binning, using the entire dataset, when specifying the redshift range as `0.01<z<2.33`

-### Likelihood.py
+### `likelihood.py`
-Likelihood functions. chi2_Base_Pantheon, chi2_Base_Union3, and chi2_Base_DES are the chi-squared values when using data from Pantheon+, Union3, and DES, respectively.
+Main likelihood functions module.
+Defines individual chi^2 functions for each dataset (cosmic chronometers, megamasers, SNe Ia, BAO, Planck distance priors) and the corresponding combined chi^2 for Base+SNe.
+The code automatically assigns a null chi^2 to datasets with no data inside the current bin, ensuring dynamic parameter selection.
+Setting the full redshift range (e.g., 0.01 < z < 2.33) recovers the full, unbinned likelihood.

 ### Data

 Cosmic chronometers:
 Data obtained from the official page of Michele Moresco: https://cluster.difa.unibo.it/astro/CC_data/ .
 The covariance matrix was formed following arXiv:2003.07362 with the next gitlab repository https://gitlab.com/mmoresco/CCcovariance .

 Megamasers:
 Taken from Table 1 of arXiv:2001.09213